Developed at Harvard University, taught by Harvard graduates

 Please, note that successful applicants must have passed their second college degree year and at the time of application be enrolled in their third (at least) year.

-The first session of the RAN course will be held at 6:30pm on March 5th, 2020 at the America for Bulgaria Hall at the Rectorate Building of Sofia University.
-Please consult the last year course syllabus for the schedule and reading list.
+The first session of the RAN course will be held at 6:30pm on October 10th, 2023 at the Faculty of Economics and Business Administration of Sofia University.
+Please consult the pervious course syllabus for the schedule and reading list.

 * Note: we do not need official university transcripts or diplomas; just a student-provided degree list, course list(s) and grades.
 We may request that some students present official transcripts once they are admitted in the program.